 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zhu, Zutao, "A Generic Privacy Quantification Framework for Privacy-Preserving Data Publishing" (2010).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 293.
+293.